 docker compose up -d --remove-orphans

-Now you can view the server logs with:
+Watch the logs with:

 docker logs -f valheim-server-valheim-1